ZvonimirZlo/landing-page/README.md

-# landing-page
-Project from freeCodeCamp using HTML and CSS.
+# landing-page using HTML and CSS.